March 19, 2020

 Human beings like certainty.
 We are hard-wired to want to know what is happening when and to notice things that feel threatening to us.
 When things feel uncertain or when we don’t generally feel safe, it’s normal to feel stressed.
 This very reaction, while there to protect us, can cause all sorts of havoc when there is a sense of uncertainty and conflicting information around us.

-A large part of anxiety comes from a sense of what we think we should be able to control, but can’t.
+A large part of anxiety in kids comes from a sense of what we think we should be able to control, but can’t.
 Right now, many of us are worried about COVID-19, known as the “Coronavirus”.
 We may feel helpless about what will happen or what we can do to prevent further stress.
 The uncertainty might also connect to our uncertainty about other aspects of our lives, or remind us of past times when we didn’t feel safe and the immediate future was uncertain.

 In times like these, our mental health can suffer.
 We don’t always know it’s happening.
 You might feel more on edge than usual, angry, helpless or sad.
 You might notice that you are more frustrated with others or want to completely avoid any reminders of what is happening.
 For those of us who already struggle with our mental wellness, we might feel more depressed or less motivated to carry out our daily activities.